Rocha, the Eastern Region in the South of Uruguay is a Magical Place

-The shocking nature of the place and the friendly atmosphere of the small town are the main virtues that attracts tourists to return to La Pedrera every summer.
+The shocking nature of the place and the friendly atmosphere of the small town are the main virtues that attract tourists to return to La Pedrera every summer.

-Currently La Pedrera maintains its leisurely pace during the day and the pleasure of enjoying the beach and serenity of the green environment.
-At night there is a buzzing atmosphere created by the many restaurants and bars and the streets turn into a colorful scene with entertainment of street performers and live bands.
+Currently, La Pedrera maintains its leisurely pace during the day and the pleasure of enjoying the beach and serenity of the green environment.
+At night there is a buzzing atmosphere created by the many restaurants and bars, and the streets turn into a colorful scene with the entertainment of street performers and live bands.

 Cabo Polonio can be seen in the eastern side of the beach surrounded by three islands inhabited by sea lions.

 Only a few streets divide the beach town and its colorful houses and wooden huts scattered over the dunes.
-A lighthouse and two large beaches that meet at a rocky cape make this a magical place to visit.
-Without electricity or running water, people who are living on this isolated piece of ocean front land lead a simple life and provide visitors a unique experience with nature and tranquility.
+A lighthouse and two vast beaches that meet at a rocky cape make this a magical place to visit.
+Without electricity or running water, people who are living on this isolated piece of oceanfront land lead a simple life and provide visitors a unique experience with nature and tranquility.

 Punta del Diablo

-The beauty of Punta del Diablo and its beaches turned it into a very popular resort on the coast of Rocha.
-In fact Punta del Diablo has been transformed in recent years in one of the most important tourist destinations in Uruguay.
+The beauty of Punta del Diablo and its beaches turned it into a trendy resort on the coast of Rocha.
+In fact, Punta del Diablo has been transformed in recent years in one of the most important tourist destinations in Uruguay.
 The geography of the place and the proximity to the border of Brazil has attracted investors to the area.
-A varied selection of hotels, apart hotels, hostels and inns can be found offering accommodation to tourists all year round.
+A varied selection of hotels, apart-hotels, hostels, and inns can be found offering accommodation to tourists all year round.

 The Two new Exclusive Projects on the other side of Lake Garzon